 After the break, I continued to Gilgit.
 It was a pretty hard ride: completely exhausted after the downhill from Astor, I had to constantly cycle up and down.
 Like on the rollercoaster.
-All the time I was listening to the music and it turned out to have very bad consequences.
-With ears blocked and altitude increasing and decreasing many times, I ended up sitting next to the petrol station with full blackout.
+All the time I had earphones on what turned out to have very bad consequences.
+With ears blocked and altitude increasing and decreasing multiple times, I ended up sitting next to the petrol station with a full blackout.
 It took me 30 minutes to recover.
 Soon after, I reached Gilgit.

-In the meantime, I had a conversation with local boys living in the hostel (probably coming for work or school from villages).
-In Pakistan, 90% of life consists of three dimensions: religion, family, job.
-So, I received standard set of questions (Are you Muslim?
-Do you have family?
-Are you employed?) plus additional: Do you want to marry Muslim girl from Pakistan?
+Pakistan, life consists of three dimensions: religion, family, job.
+I received a standard set of questions (Are you Muslim?
+Do you have a family?
+Are you employed?) plus additional: Do you want to marry a Muslim girl from Pakistan?
 Why not?
 Do you find them beautiful?
 After responding, that I could not judge because of burkas, they said that I can judge by eyes.
-In the officially conservative country people seem to be more interested in those topics than in modern states.
-People are the same everywhere, and when someone give them constraints on what they can do or think of, they cannot find balance.
+In the officially conservative country, people seem to be more interested in those topics than in modern states.
+People are the same everywhere, and when someone gives them constraints on what they can do or think of, they cannot find balance.

 Karimabad and Baltit

-Next day, I cycled to Karimabad, the capital of Hunza District.
-The cycling was the same: rollercoaster.
+The next day, I cycled to Karimabad, the capital of Hunza District.
+The road followed a rollercoaster pattern: up and down.
 This time I used small wire headphones to not block all ears.
-I enjoyed a lot cycling on that day.
-I could not imagine a better place to train road biking (few months later I was on Transfogarasian Road in Romania and KKH is in another leaque).
+I enjoyed this day a lot.
+I could not imagine a better place to train road biking (a few months later I was on Transfogarasian Road in Romania and it is not even comparable).
 All the time going up, down, left, right on a perfect surface and with low traffic.
 Plus, the scenery changing every 15 minutes from valleys with villages to mountains and an abyss on the side.
-Not mentioning 6-7000masl white peaks in the horizon.
+Not mentioning 6-7000masl white peaks on the horizon.

 Attabad Lake and tunnels

 After 1d stop in Karimabad, I continued to Sost, the border city.
 On the way, I passed by 4 tunnels built here after the natural disaster in 2010, when tectonic movements created a lake covering few villages.
 Most of the people died.
 You can still see the old constructions jutting from the lake.
 To restore the continuity of the road, China built the tunnels.
 Tunnels with no lights and no ventilation.
-I had a lot of fun there.
+I liked them!

 After passing the tunnels, I stopped for a photo session.
 Despite the heavy wind, I set up my camera on a tripod.
-Few second later and it fell on the ground 2 meters below.
-30minutes of making the lenses round again and I could use it again.
+Few seconds later it fell on the ground 2 meters below.
+30minutes of making the lenses round again and the camera was repaired.
 Sony a5000 passed many tests on the road, finally breaking down in Georgia.
 Overall – good equipment.

-There was one element of scenery in Hunza not met anywhere else – big inscriptions on slopes along the highway.
+There was one unique element of scenery – big inscriptions on slopes along the highway.
 These are welcome messages to the ruler of Hunza District.
 Cool.

 Somewhere ahead of Sost, the border city, I passed the place where tectonic plates collide.
 It is exciting to imagine that you are on the edge of one huge piece of Earth.
 Thanks to this collision, we have this awesome Karakorum Highway.